Sygic/sygic-maps-kit-ios/README.md

 # SygicMapsKit - iOS

-A powerful open-source library based on [Sygic Maps SDK][SygicMapsSDK] which can be used to display rich map content and interact with it. (if you are looking for an android version, you can find it [here][AndroidMapsKit])
+A powerful open-source library based on [Sygic Maps SDK][SygicMapsSDK] which can be used to display rich map content and interact with it.
+It is using UI components from (if you are looking for an android version, you can find it [here][AndroidMapsKit])

 ![Sygic][SygicLogo]